‘I am so afraid’: India’s poor face world’s largest lockdown - KVIA

 “Did anyone ask the poor what they are eating?”

-Associated Press writers Aijaz Hussain, Emily Schmall and Yirmiyan Arthur contributed to this report.
+Associated Press journalists Rafiq Maqbool, Rajesh Kumar Singh, Anupam Nath, Channi Anand, Aijaz Hussain, Emily Schmall and Yirmiyan Arthur contributed to this report.